nikhil-sarda/generate-image-open-ai/README.md

 1. **"API request failed"** - Check your API key and internet connection
 2. **"No image data received"** - The prompt might be inappropriate or the API might be rate-limited
 3. **"Failed to download image"** - Check file permissions and disk space
+4. **"Insufficient credits"** (Stability AI) - Check your credit balance at platform.stability.ai
-4. **"Billing hard limit reached"** - Check your OpenAI billing settings and limits
+5. **"Billing hard limit reached"** (OpenAI) - Check your OpenAI billing settings

 ### Getting Help

 If you encounter issues:
 1. Check the logs for detailed error messages
 2. Verify your API key is correct
-3. Ensure you have sufficient API credits
+3. Ensure you have sufficient credits/API quota
-4. Check OpenAI's service status
+4. Check the provider's service status
 5. Review the enhanced error messages for specific solutions

+### Why Choose Stable Diffusion?

+- **Free Credits**: Get 25 free credits when you sign up
+- **Lower Costs**: Generally more affordable than OpenAI
+- **Model Variety**: Multiple models for different use cases
+- **No Billing Setup**: Start generating immediately
+- **Open Source**: Based on open-source technology